Paddy Brennan (jockey): Career

 In the 2004/05 season Brennan became champion conditional jockey and achieved his first Grade 1 success with Ashley Brook in the Maghull Novices' Chase at Aintree in April.
 His first win at the Cheltenham Festival came in 2006, when he rode 40/1 outsider Shamayoun to victory in the Fred Winter Juvenile Novices' Handicap Hurdle.
 He rode more than a century of winners in a season for the first time in 2007/08.

 In November 2008 Brennan had his first ride on Imperial Commander for Nigel Twiston-Davies, winning the Paddy Power Gold Cup at Cheltenham.
 In March 2009 the partnership was successful in the Ryanair Chase at the Cheltenham Festival, and the following year they won the Cheltenham Gold Cup, beating Denman by 7 lengths, the favourite Kauto Star having fallen four out.
 After the race Brennan said "It's by far the best day of my life.
 I'm speechless.
 It was a dream the whole way".
 Later that day, Brennan rode Pigeon Island to victory in the Johnny Henderson Grand Annual Chase.
 When Pigeon Island retired from racing, Brennan gave him a home.

 In April 2015, Brennan achieved his best placing in the Grand National, when 25/1 chance Saint Are, trained by Tom George, came second to Many Clouds.
 In October 2015 Brennan rode the Colin Tizzard-trained Cue Card for the first time, winning the Charlie Hall Chase at Wetherby.
 He went on to partner Cue Card in a further 14 races, with victories in five races, all of them at Grade 1 level.
 There were however disappointments in the Cheltenham Gold Cup, when Cue Card fell at the same fence, 3 out, in 2016 and 2017.

 On 16 November 2016 Brennan rode his 1,000th winner on Colin's Sister at Warwick.
+He rode his 1,500th winner on Teonie at Catterick on 19 December 2023.

+Brennan retired from race riding on 17 April 2024, bowing out with a winning ride on Manothepeople for O'Brien in a handicap chase at Cheltenham.
+He said: "It's time for the next generation of jockeys...
+It's a tough gig...
+Being a jockey is 95 per cent disappointment and I've had that but I'm ready for the next chapter."
+He had ridden 1,525 winners in Britain and Ireland, including 18 Grade 1 wins.